Harry W. Bass Jr.: Career

 Bass started his career in Calgary, Alberta, Canada for his father's oil and gas companies.

 Bass launched a voter data-collection company and served as the finance chairman of the Republican Party of Dallas County in the late 1950s.
 The company proved to be a financial failure.
 He was elected chairman of the Dallas County GOP in 1957, but resigned later that year.
 By 1960, alongside Republican U.S. Representative Bruce Alger of Texas's 5th congressional district, he staged a demonstration against Democratic U.S. Senator (later President) Lyndon B. Johnson when the latter visited Dallas.
 He was a delegate to the 1964 Republican National Convention.

 Bass co-owned H. W. Bass and Sons, a private company headquartered in Dallas.
 He also invested in the development of ski resorts in Aspen, Colorado, in 1955.
 Later, he owned 7 percent of the Aspen Ski Corporation with his brother.
 He invested in the development of Vail and became majority shareholder of Vail Associates, Inc., with 57 percent in 1978.
 He served as its chairman by 1979.
 He expanded his holdings to include Beaver Creek Resort.

 Numismatics and philanthropy

 Bass began collecting coins in the middle 1960s.
 He regularly attended coin auctions.

 By 1976, he had invested "millions of dollars" in coins.
 He added that he had 25 per cent of my portfolio in coins," mostly of which were gold coins from the 19th century to 1933.
 They were held in a trust.
 He became a member of the American Numismatic Society in 1966.
 By 1979, he was its president.

 Bass founded the Harry W. Bass Jr. Research Foundation in 1991.
 One of its goals was to support numismatics.
+A$40 million gift from the foundation to The University of Texas at Dallas was announced by the university on May 9, 2023.
+It was also announced that the Harry W. Bass Jr. School of Arts, Humanities, and Technology would be renamed in his honor.